nrwl/nx/docs/nx-cloud/enterprise/conformance/publish-conformance-rules-to-nx-cloud.md

 }
 ```

-We can now run `nx publish-conformance-rules cloud-conformance-rules` to both build and publish our rule (and any future rules in this project) to Nx Cloud.
+We can now run `nx publish cloud-conformance-rules` to both build and publish our rule (and any future rules in this project) to Nx Cloud.